Being off-duty, CRPF officer feeds needy in his village using his savings

 ALSO READ

-J&K: 2 villages in Shopian district declared red zones to prevent spread of COVID-19
+More areas declared as red zones in Kashmir to prevent COVID-19 spread